bitshares/dev.bitshares.works/source/testnets/private_testnet.md

 (*see #6.when we created a data directory, we also obtained a chain ID.*)

-The chain ID (e.g. blockchain id) is a hash of the genesis state.
+The chain ID (i.g., blockchain id) is a hash of the genesis state.
 All transaction signatures are only valid for a single chain ID.
 So editing the genesis file will change your chain ID, and make you unable to sync with all existing chains (unless one of them has exactly the same genesis file you do).

 For testing purposes, the `--dbg-init-key` option will allow you to quickly create a new chain against any genesis file, by replacing the witnesses' block production keys.